ABOUT THE CLUB

 Plan of Action

-Your support of the Libertarian Club of New York will translate into support for libertarian causes, libertarian events, Libertarian Party candidates, as well as other party candidates that share our views and objectives.
+Your support of the Libertarian Club of New York will translate into support for libertarian causes, libertarian events and libertarian-leaning candidates from any party.
 We will partner with any organization, if the objective is libertarian enough.
 We may conduct and help fund joint ventures with them.
 A large, well organized libertarian club will constitute a very attractive voting bloc that candidates from any number of parties will wish to win over to their side.
 This is how political influence is legitimately wielded by organized groups of voters.

 To form such a bloc, we need you to join the club.
 Send in your dues and get on the mailing list.
 Urge others to do so, as well.
 Forward this message to them.
 The better funded the club, the broader the membership base and the better the internal communications, the more powerful and effective the club will be.